windwp/nvim-autopairs/README.md

 remap('i' , '<CR>','v:lua.MUtils.completion_confirm()', {expr = true , noremap = true})
 ```
 </details>

-If you have a problem with indent after press `<CR>` .Please check setting of treesitter
+If you have a problem with indent after press ` <CR> `
-indent or install plugin support indent on your filetype
+Please check setting of treesitter indent or install plugin support indent on your filetype

 ### Rule